Key takeaways

 Can founders use the dashboard to do accounting themselves?

 No, the dashboard is designed for visibility, tracking, and comfort, not for self accounting.
-Founders and finance heads review revenue, expenses, profitability, variances, and segment drivers, the CA team posts, reconciles, and files.
+Founders and finance heads review revenue, expenses, profitability, variances, and segment drivers.
+The CA team posts, reconciles, and files.

 How is a revenue expense dashboard different from a profit loss dashboard in practice?